quishqa/PyChEmiss/README.md

 ```

 ### Output example
-Here there is a comparison between the local emission of CO (with &Delta;X= 9 Km) and the
+Here there is a comparison between the local emission of CO (with &Delta;X= 3 Km) and the
-output after using `aas4wrf.py` for a WRF domain of &Delta;X = 9 km.
+output after using `aas4wrf.py` for a WRF domain of &Delta;X = 3 km.

 ![Alt text](./aas4wrf_example.svg)

 ### Expected Runtime

-For a WRF domain with 150 x 100 points and for hourly emission for ten days (nx =30 and ny=27), in a "normal" laptop, it took 30 seconds to run.
+For a WRF domain with 150 x 100 points and for hourly emission for ten days (nx =30 and ny=27, like the above figure), in a "normal" laptop, it took 30 seconds to run.